HiroyukiSakai/Contour/README.md

 ## Availability

-* The game is currently hosted at http://hiro.pythonanywhere.com/
+* The game is currently hosted at <http://hiro.pythonanywhere.com/>.
-* The source code is available at https://github.com/HiroyukiSakai/Contour
+* The source code is available at <https://github.com/HiroyukiSakai/Contour>.
-* The source code documentation is available at http://hiro.pythonanywhere.com/doc/
+* The source code documentation is available at <http://hiro.pythonanywhere.com/doc/>.
+* The author is reachable at <hiroyuki.sakai@student.tuwien.ac.at>.

 ## Quick install

 To install Contour on your server, follow these steps:

-### Checkout the sources from the repository
+**1. Checkout the sources from the repository**

-### Create a secret.py containing the following information:
+**2. Create a secret.py containing the following information:**

     DATABASES

-"A dictionary containing the settings for all databases to be used with Django" (https://docs.djangoproject.com/en/1.3/ref/settings/#databases)
+"A dictionary containing the settings for all databases to be used with Django" (<https://docs.djangoproject.com/en/1.3/ref/settings/#databases>)

     ALLOWED_HOSTS

-"A list of strings representing the host/domain names that this Django site can serve." (https://docs.djangoproject.com/en/1.3/ref/settings/#allowed-hosts)
+"A list of strings representing the host/domain names that this Django site can serve." (<https://docs.djangoproject.com/en/1.3/ref/settings/#allowed-hosts>)

     SECRET_KEY

-"A secret key for this particular Django installation." (https://docs.djangoproject.com/en/1.3/ref/settings/#secret-key)
+"A secret key for this particular Django installation." (<https://docs.djangoproject.com/en/1.3/ref/settings/#secret-key>)

 Make sure to keep this information secret.

-### Execute the following commands from the command line:
+**3. Execute the following commands from the command line:**

     python manage.py sql contour
     python manage.py syncdb

 This makes sure, that the used models are reflected in the database.

-### Create the following static aliases
+**4. Create the following static aliases**

     /static/admin/ to /usr/local/lib/python2.7/dist-packages/django/contrib/admin/media
     /static/ to Contour/static